saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJava.md

 **driver variable with** driver.get(), driver.findElement, driver.* **– The driver variable instantiates a WebDriver session/ object, and then you can use Java commands for that driver.

-**[Driver.quit](https://artoftesting.com/difference-between-driver-close-and-driver-quit-command-in-selenium-webdriver) –** An important Selenium command to use within @After annotations, this closes any browser windows that may be open and terminates the WebDriver session.
+**[Driver.quit](https://artoftesting.com/difference-between-driver-close-and-driver-quit-command-in-selenium-webdriver) –** An important Selenium command to use within **@After**s annotations, this closes any browser windows that may be open and terminates the WebDriver session.

 You can see an example of the project we will begin to be setting up in the next module [here.](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod1/SeleniumJava%20copy/src/test/java/companyname)